 Working with goal oriented, team player volunteers fuels my energy for working within MBCA.
 Seeing and hearing young artists from all over the world be inspired by this landscape and our communities lets me know the efforts are all worth it.

-New information: As a speaker at the Black Rock Symposium at Copper Mountain College on Friday, April 21, 2017, Ruth presented "Grassroots" as part of a panel on the topic of "Grass Roots Activism in the Morongo Basin."
+Special Note: As a speaker at the Black Rock Symposium at Copper Mountain College on Friday, April 21, 2017, Ruth presented "Grassroots" as part of a panel on the topic of "Grass Roots Activism in the Morongo Basin."
 Click to view Ruth's PowerPoint Presentation.